Design Tips to Make Your Home and Workplace More Inspiring and Efficient

 • Add a standing desk converter so it doesn’t look like you’re always working from the couch

-When your home and workplace have defined spaces, your brain knows when to work—and when to chill.
+When your home and workplace setup has defined spaces, your brain knows when to work—and when to chill.

 Posture has a substantial effect on attitude, productivity, and overall long-term health and well-being.
 And no, you don’t need a $1,000 chair.